drewhearin/beautiful-jekyll/_posts/2017-04-19-april-wrap-up.md

 subtitle:
 ---

-This is a small compilation of various forms of media that I've enjoyed this past month.
+A small compilation of various forms of media that I've enjoyed this past month.

 ## Site(s)